exasol/public-knowledgebase/Database-Features/no-default-driver-registered-not-written-in-the-default-jdbc-driver-path.md

-# No default DRIVER registered (not written in the Default JDBC Driver Path)
+# No default DRIVER registered (not uploaded in the Default JDBC Driver Path)

 ## Problem